 Visit Centuries-old churches

-Your visit in Cebu will never be complete without visiting its historic churches.
+Your visit to Metro Cebu will never be complete without visiting its historic churches.
 Built in 1565, the Basilica Minore Del Sto.
-Niño is one of the oldest Catholic Church in the Philippines.
-When Pope Paul VI made the church a basilica in 1965, he declared it to be “the symbol of the birth and growth of Christianity in the Philippines.
+Niño is one of the oldest Catholic Churches in the Philippines.
+When Pope Paul VI made the Church a basilica in 1965, he declared it “the symbol of the birth and growth of Christianity in the Philippines.

 Yap-Sandiego Ancestral House

-A well maintained Museum located in Parian District just a few steps north of the Cebu Heritage monument.
-Built in the 1600’s by Chinese merchants, it is recognized as the oldest existing residential structures in the Philippines and one of the oldest Chinese house outside China.
-Read: Yap-Sandiego Ancestral house in Cebu City
+A well-maintained Museum located in Parian District just a few steps north of the Cebu Heritage monument.
+Built in the 1600s by Chinese merchants, it is recognized as the oldest residential structure in the Philippines and one of the oldest Chinese houses outside China.
+Read: Yap-Sandiego Ancestral House in Cebu City.

 Experience Sinulog Festival